duncandc/mb2_python/README.md

 ## Usage <a name="usage"></a>

 Here I give a simple description of the major functions available in this module.
-For a more detailed dsecription the functions, please refer to the associated doc strings.
+For a more detailed description of the functions, please refer to the associated doc strings.

 There are also some tutorials demonstrating some basic tasks in the [notebooks](https://github.com/duncandc/mb2_python/tree/master/notebooks) directory.